ropensci-archive/roweb2/content/blog/2018-04-26-rectangling-onboarding.md

 manager role is planning blog posts with the package author.
-We indeed have a [series of guest blog posts from package authors](https://ropensci.org/tags/review/) that illustrate the review process as well as onboarded packages.
+We indeed have a [series of guest blog posts from package authors](https://ropensci.org/tags/review/) that illustrate the review process as well as their onboarded packages.

 Here is the final table.
 I unselect “body” because formatting in the text could break the output here, but I do have the text corresponding